-ne widely respected 'warming stripes' reminds us of now rapidly the planet is warming.
+The widely respected warming stripes reminds us of how rapidly the planet is warming.
 In the years between the publication of Charles Dicken's David Copperfield and its re-imagination as Demon Copperhead by Barbara Kingsolver, humanity's burning of fossil fuels and large-scale deforestation has changed the Earth's climate in a measurable way.